pixlwave/Release-Notes-Test/README.md

 This repo is a small playground to try out GitHub's generated release notes feature.

 Specifically, using labels on PRs to create sections in the automatically generated release notes.
-And then maybe after that we'll see about pulling the release notes out and putting them into a CHANGELOG.md file.
+When creating a new PR, a default label will be added, and the Fastlane release script will update the CHANGES.md file after making the release.